TalosSources/carte_interactive_UP/notes/roadmap.md

 * english / french (see https://medium.com/@nohanabil/building-a-multilingual-static-website-a-step-by-step-guide-7af238cc8505) DONE
 * short/long descriptions (markdown?)
 DONE
 * for the links: a simple way to allow any number of links, structured in any way is to allow them to be in the description, simply.
 DONE
+* only places visible on the map appear on cards! question: should search bar search only visible places or all? should it then dezoom automatically to make them all visible? possible solution: the map is always linked to the visible cards, and vice-versa. changing one must affect the other.
+DONE
+* map on the place.html page DONE

 ## quality of life
 * clickable tags: selects only this tag in filters. (or, select it on top of already selected ones). also clickable in the place.html page